 I really enjoy how the sweetness of caramel complements pork.
-This recipe uses a rosemary caramel to act as a sauce for some sous vided pork.
+This recipe uses a rosemary caramel to act as a sauce for some sous vide pork loin.
 You can flavor the caramel with many different spices and it gives you a wide variety of flavors you can add to a dish.

 Melted sugar is very hot and can cause burns.
 Be sure to use a large enough pot because the cream will boil and expand when it is added to the heated sugar.
 The caramel sauce can be made several hours in advance as long as it's reheated before using as a sauce.

-Cut the pork loin roast in slabs 25mm (1") thick.
+Cut the pork loin roast in slabs 1 inch (25 mm) thick.
 Combine all the spices in a bowl and mix well.
 Salt and pepper the pork then coat with the spice rub.
 Place the pork in sous vide pouches, seal them, and place in the water bath.
 Cook for 4 to 6 hours.